 Once submitted, projects are considered in detail and strong contenders are ultimately presented to the Premiere Picture board for scoring and selection.
 Such board selection meetings happen regularly (usually once a month).
 It is important to be aware that projects are not necessarily selected right away, as this is often dependent on various factors beyond the control of Premiere Picture, including the current amount of funds raised.
 We often track interesting projects for presentation at future board selection meetings.
 As such, it is essential for you to keep us regularly updated on how your project is progressing.

-Suitable projects are sourced, assessed and recommended to Premiere Picture Ltd, acting on behalf of the sole traders, partnerships and Media Pro companies, by Premiere Picture Productions Ltd. In the first instance, producers should contact Premiere Picture Productions Ltd. Producers will be expected to provide acceptable due diligence documents, including chain of title, sales figures from a reputable international sales agent, cast and talent commitment letters, finance plan, proof of other financing and completion guarantor commitment, etc. The emphasis for producers will be to demonstrate to Premiere Picture the commerciality of their film , the viability of their finance plan and its likelihood of completion.
+Suitable projects are sourced, assessed and recommended to Premiere Picture Ltd, acting on behalf of the traders and partnerships by Premiere Picture Productions Ltd. In the first instance, producers should contact Premiere Picture Productions Ltd. Producers will be expected to provide acceptable due diligence documents, including chain of title, sales figures from a reputable international sales agent, cast and talent commitment letters, finance plan, proof of other financing and completion guarantor commitment, etc. The emphasis for producers will be to demonstrate to Premiere Picture the commerciality of their film , the viability of their finance plan and its likelihood of completion.
 Endorsements from established industry representatives such as reputable sales agents and distributors are also required.